The photo above was taken in 2010 I believe while I was playing in the World Poker Tour LA Poker Classic at the Commerce Casino.

 In probability theory the expected value of a random variable is the sum of the probability of each possible outcome of the experiment multiplied by the outcome value (or payoff).

-Simply stated EV is (in poker) the amount of money you can win or lose on your average bet.
+Simply stated EV (in poker) is the amount of money you can win or lose on your average bet.
 It's often explained by flipping a coin, which is an example of neutral EV.
 What are the odds it will be heads or tails?
 Over a small sample size it's 70% tails, extrapolated over 1,000 or 10,000 flips, it will be closer to 50/50.

 No one, not even the best players win every tournament, let alone every single hand they play.
 Whether you play well or poorly, you'll win some and lose some.
 Good players are profitable over the long haul because they maximize their spots when they're winning and minimizing losses when cards aren't running their way.
+They focus on making good decisions regardless of the outcome.

 Which leads me to the next point.